hoshikawa2/fn_stream_blog/README.md

 ## Task 3 - Activate your Bucket for Events

 You need to enable the bucket to emit events.
-So, find the **Emit Object Events Edit** link and activate it.
+So, enter on your bucket details and find the **Emit Object Events Edit** link and activate it.

 ![img_8.png](img_8.png)